 If you were injured or developed an illness while on the job in Ohio, workers’ compensation benefits are available to help during your recovery.
 But it’s not always easy for employees to get the benefits they are owed.
 If you’re having trouble, a workers’ compensation lawyer at Heller, Maas, Moro & Magill Co., LPA, can help.

 Since 1985, our law firm has been committed to protecting the rights of injured and disabled workers in Ohio.
-Read on to see what you should and shouldn’t do to protect your workers’ comp claim.
+Read on to see what you should and shouldn’t do (the do’s and don’ts) to protect your workers’ comp claim.